 In game art where efficiency is important modularity is a topic that comes up quite a lot.
+A couple questions might come to mind:

 Here’s a quick glance at some key pros and cons…